yasskin/message-board/README.md

 ## Project Objectives

+* The project contains at least one functioning computed property.

+* A service has been implemented successfully.

+* At least one custom helper is being used to format data.

 * Application template contains header with link(s).

 * Data is stored in and retrieved from Ember Data models and Firebase.